whatupmiked/healthcheck/README.md

 # healthcheck.py

-Running on ODL controller node to verify the state of system and core services (Openflow, NETCONF)
+pip3 install jmespath
+./healthcheck.py

+Verify the system state of a vanilla ODL installation on standard ports.

+Designed for ODL Boron and python3.4.

+Check the system state, Openflow Nodes and NETCONF nodes